manelmendez/classpip-mobile/README.md

 ## Local dependencies

 All the project dependencies are manage through [npmjs](https://www.npmjs.com/).
-To install this dependenices you should run:
+This command will also download the typings configured in the __typings.json__ file.
+To install this dependencies you should run:

 ```script
 npm install